Tegan and Sara: Touring

 In 2013, Tegan and Sara opened for the band Fun. on their Most Nights Summer Tour, which started in Toronto, Ontario, on July 6 and ended in Bridgeport, Connecticut, on September 28.
 In January 2014, Katy Perry announced that Tegan and Sara, Capital Cities, and Kacey Musgraves would be the opening acts for the North American leg of her Prismatic World Tour.
 Tegan and Sara toured with Perry from September to October 2014.

 On February 25, 2014, Tegan and Sara announced their Let's Make Things Physical Tour.
 The tour included various supporting acts for cities, including Lucius, the Courtneys, Waters, and My Midnight Heart.
 The tour kicked off on May 6 in Columbia, Missouri, and ended in November 2014.
 In July 2014, the pair opened for Lady Gaga's 2014 concert tour, ArtRave: The Artpop Ball Tour, in Quebec City in front of a crowd of 80,000 people.

 Their 2016 tour for Love You to Death started in London and passed through Australia, Hong Kong, Singapore, and Taiwan in July before looping back to Canada and the U.S.

 Tegan and Sara were a part of the WayHome summer 2017 line-up in Oro-Medonte, Ontario.

+Tegan and Sara will be joining Hilary Duff as a supporting act on tour during part of her 2017 American leg of The Lucky Me Tour.